🎯 How to Approach Trade Shows When Selling Into Retail: A Short Guide for Amazon & DTC Brands

 You’re competing with hundreds, even thousands of other brands for attention.
 Standing out is crucial.
 There are numerous marketing opportunities to take advantage of at a show.
 Here’s how to maximize visibility:

-Booth Location: High-traffic areas—near entrances, intersections, or lounges—are worth the investment.
+• Booth Location: High-traffic areas—near entrances, intersections, or lounges—are worth the investment.
+A few extra orders will quickly pay off the slightly higher fee of a corner booth.

-Paid placement in show programs.
+• Paid placement in show programs.
 Things like signage can work as well.
+If you can get on a video screen, do it!

-Pre-show email blasts (with your booth number and a scheduling link).
+• Pre-show email blasts (with your booth number and a scheduling link).
+Buy them if they sell them, or do it yourself if you can scrape the emails.

-Notify your network: Email existing customers and prospects before the show.
+• Notify your network: Email existing customers and prospects before the show.
+You never know who is going.

-Guerrilla Tactics: Handouts at ride-share drop-offs, hotel lobbies, or coffee spots can be creative (and effective).
+• Guerrilla Tactics: Sample or flyer handouts at ride-share drop-offs, hotel lobbies, or coffee spots can be creative (and effective).

 Whatever method you pursue, track its success meticulously.
 Ask buyers how they found your both.
 Experiment and constantly iterate on your marketing approach until you find what is best for your brand.